pyk595/tp/docs/UserGuide.md

 [Return to Table of Contents](#table-of-contents)

-### Listing all available tags: `tags`
+### Viewing all available tags: `tags`

-Lists all the available tags assigned to the contacts, in alphabetical order.
+If you forget what tags you have currently, you can list all the tags used in the application, in alphabetical order.

 Format: `tags`